christinegp/docs/concepts/content.md

 In individual presentations, the layout can be customized in various ways using the toolbar at the bottom of the specified content, such as by inputting text, links, and images, choosing a color palette for the presentation of the content, and moving around and changing the size of content.

 ## Content Eligibility
+For all content, the marketer can decide which users that content is available to.
+Through the Segments tab in each individual offer or challenge, the marketer can add or exclude certain segments of users thus making them eligible or ineligible for certain content.

+## How to Use Content Editor
+To use the content editor, the content is added in the master content area.
+In this area, the content requested is a Heading, Subheading, Body content, Subject, Preheader, Call to Action, and Details.
+Once inputted into the master content, the offer or challenge information is automatically reformatted to fit various displays.
+Below the master content, the displays shown are the Primary Email Block, Secondary Email 1 and 2, Tertiary Email Block, Medium Email Block, Small Email Block, Medium Rectangle, and iOS.
+The formatting and content of each display can be manually edited after the master content has been entered.
+For each display, the text can be edited, images can be added and altered, and the color palette of the template can be customized.
+The layout of each of the displays may also be manually adjusted as well by moving around and minimizing/maximizing content.

 ## Content Targeting

 ## Content Lifecycle
+The lifecycle of content is dependent upon whether the content is a draft, published, or archived.
+If the content is a draft, it will remain a draft until it is published by the marketer.
+Once published, the marketer can input the dates between which the content is available to users or make the content always effective thus becoming always available to users.
+If the content reaches the end date of effectivity, then the content becomes archived.

 ## Also See
 [Offers](./offers)